 Recently, we were invited to a wedding and were so excited to attend.
-And then, 3 days before the wedding, we found out it was “black tie only.”
+And then, 3 days before the wedding, I found out it was “black tie only.”

 There are a few reasons for this:

 - We live in California where it’s cool to be casual.
 Whatever the formal occasion is, dress at least one degree down to achieve the appropriate level of coolness.
 Remember Mark Zuckerberg’s hoodie scandal?
 Classic California mindset.